nxtcapi/documentation.md/test.md

 })
 ```

-Find the name u got thru the discord bot for your key system.
+Use the name u choosed thru the discord bot for your key system.
 <img src="https://media.discordapp.net/attachments/1035523592630308927/1040630995684171878/image.png" width="100%" height="100%">

 How to use ScriptLink